End of the Cold War

 SDI program started

-United States Secretary of Defense Caspar Weinberger signs Strategic Defense Initiative Organization charter, launching what will be nick-named the "Star Wars" program to produce a high technology missile defense system
+United States Secretary of Defense Caspar Weinberger signed the Strategic Defense Initiative Organization charter, launching what would be nick-named the "Star Wars" program to produce a high technology missile defense system.

 Soviet withdrawal from Afghanistan

 Fall of the Berlin Wall

 After Hungary and Czechoslovakia opened their borders to Austria, allowing tens of thousands of East Germans to escape to the West, the government of East Germany partially opened its border with West Germany.
 In the confusion over the new regulations, masses of East Germans gathered at the Berlin Wall, overwhelming the guards and demanding to cross to the West.
 At 10:45 pm on 9 November, the guards relented.
 The Wall was swamped by celebrating East and West Germans, then torn down over the ensuing days.